WSAttachment

 Attaching files in request and response

-In this sample REST function, an image file is sent to the server in the request and another image is returned to the client.
-The wildcard (image/*) in WSMedia allows for all image types.
-If the file can be any type, WSMedia is not specified with WSAttachment.
+In this sample REST function, a client sends an image file to the server, and the server returns another image in the response.
+The wildcard media type (image/*) in the WSMedia attribute lets the service accept or return any image format.
+If the file can be of any type (not only images), omit the WSMedia attribute from WSAttachment.

 IMPORT os